sequinstream/sequin/README.md

 As rows are inserted or updated, Sequin will redeliver them to consumers until acknowledged.

-With [WAL Pipelines](#wal-pipelines), you can capture discrete changes to your tables, including `OLD` values for updates and hard-deletes.
+With [Change Capture Pipelines](https://sequinstream.com/docs/capture-changes/wal-pipelines), you can capture discrete changes to your tables, including `OLD` values for updates and hard-deletes.
 Sequin will write changes to an event log table in your database, so you can stream these changes with Sequin.

 Sequin comes with a web console/UI for configuration: